Can Dogs Eat Pizza? -Itsaboutdog

 • Mild Cases: A small bite might cause a temporary upset stomach.
 Monitor your dog for vomiting, diarrhea, or lethargy.

-• Serious Cases: Consuming large amounts of pizza, especially with toxic toppings like garlic or onions, can lead to poisoning.
+• Severe Cases: Consuming large amounts of pizza, especially with toxic toppings like garlic or onions, can lead to poisoning.
 Contact your veterinarian immediately if your dog shows severe symptoms.

 Reasons to Avoid Giving Your Dog Pizza